fraglab/nameko-redis-py/README.md

 ### PubSub Response Listener

-Problem: Waiting for key or value attribute in Redis without blocking connection
+Problem: Waiting for key or value attribute in Redis without blocking connection <br>
 Solution: Use single pubsub connection for waiting keys

 ```python